Tuesday, March 25, 2014

 Blue Willow: A Book That Lillie and Kate Read

-As some of my faithful blog readers know, my story includes Lillie and Kate uncovering a china cup that belongs to both their families.
+As some of my faithful blog readers know, my story includes Lillie and Kate discovering a cup with the same china pattern that has been passed down for generations in both their families.
 Over the process of writing Half-Truths, I've played with different china patterns.
 My friend and writing mentor, Joyce Hostetter, suggested the popular Blue Willow pattern.
 When I posted this picture on Facebook, several friends commented about their grandmothers' collections.

 Becky Levine and Joyce chimed in that I really needed to read the book, Blue Willow, which they remembered from their own childhoods.
 After reading it I realized I'd found a book which both girls would have enjoyed and a story that could provide rich subtext for Half-Truths.